 This observation being made, let us start the proof by showing the Boolean equalities.
-At first, the equality stated on the left is a simple consequence of closure operation.
-In turns, the equalities at the middle are equivalent to have disjoint decompositions
+The equality on the left is a simple consequence of closure operation.
+The equality in the middle is equivalent to having disjoint decompositions

-which reduces, due to the equalities provided in (\ref{cut.up.half.space.translated}), to show $[A _f^+]_\Xi \sqcup [A _f^-]_\Xi = \Xi ^\Gamma $.
-To that end, note that any element of the internal system $\Xi ^\Gamma$ is the limit of a sequence of non-singular elements, a sequence which can be taken after extraction into one of the two open half spaces $A_f^+$ and $A_f ^-$.
-Therefore such element remains into either $[A _f^+]_\Xi $ or $ [A _f^-]_\Xi$, showing that their union covers the internal system.
-On the other hand, these subsets are by assumption clopen so must have a clopen intersection.
-Assume for a contradiction that this is not the empty set: it must contains a non-singular model set $\Lambda $, with image under $\Pi$ a non-singular element $w_\Lambda \in NS\subset \mathbb{R}^n$.
-However $\Lambda$ is the limit of two sequences of non-singular model sets, with associated sequences of non-singular elements in $\mathbb{R}^n$ taken in $A _f^+ $ for the first sequence and in $A _f^-$ for the second one.
-Taking limits one must have $w_\Lambda \in A_f$, and since $w_\Lambda$ has been taken non-singular one has the desired contradiction.
-Having proven the left and middle Boolean equalities, then one can directly deduce the validity of the third one, as it is the case in full generality in Boolean algebras, from the two others.
-To show that the sets $[A]_{\Xi}$ where $ A\in \mathfrak{A}$ forms a sub-basis for the topology, observe that the set $\mathring{M}=-\mathring{W}$ is precisely the intersection of admissible half spaces $A_f^{s_f}$, where $s_f$ is the sign among $-$ or $+$ such that $A_f^{s_f}$ contains the interior of $M$.
+which reduces, due to the equalities provided in (\ref{cut.up.half.space.translated}), to showing that $[A _f^+]_\Xi \sqcup [A _f^-]_\Xi = \Xi ^\Gamma $.
+To that end, note that any element of the internal system $\Xi ^\Gamma$ is the limit of a sequence of nonsingular elements, a sequence which can be taken after extraction into one of the two open half-spaces $A_f^+$ and $A_f ^-$.
+Therefore such element remains in either $[A _f^+]_\Xi $ or $ [A _f^-]_\Xi$, showing that their union covers the internal system.
+On the other hand, these subsets are by assumption clopen, so they must have a clopen intersection.
+Assume for a contradiction that this is not the empty set: It must contain a nonsingular model set $\Lambda $, whose image under $\Pi$ is a nonsingular element $w_\Lambda \in NS\subset \mathbb{R}^n$.
+However $\Lambda$ is the limit of two sequences of nonsingular model sets, with associated sequences of nonsingular elements in $\mathbb{R}^n$ taken in $A _f^+ $ for the first sequence and in $A _f^-$ for the second one.
+Taking limits one must have $w_\Lambda \in A_f$, and since $w_\Lambda$ has been taken nonsingular one has the desired contradiction.
+Having proven the left and middle Boolean equalities, one can deduce third one by general Boolean algebra.
+To show that the sets $[A]_{\Xi}$ where $ A\in \mathfrak{A}$ form a subbasis for the topology, observe that the set $\mathring{M}=-\mathring{W}$ is precisely the intersection of admissible half-spaces $A_f^{s_f}$, where $s_f$ is the sign $-$ or $+$ such that $A_f^{s_f}$ contains the interior of $M$.
 From this we deduce

 Thus the set $\Xi$ and its complementary set can be obtained as finite intersections of sets of the statement.
-Since by proposition \ref{prop:topology.internal.system.tot.disconnected} $\Xi ^\Gamma $ admits a sub-basis formed by the $\Gamma$-translates of $\Xi$ and its complementary set, the proof is complete. \end{proof}
+Since $\Xi ^\Gamma $ admits a subbasis formed by the $\Gamma$--translates of $\Xi$ and its complementary set by Proposition \ref{prop:topology.internal.system.tot.disconnected}, the proof is complete. \end{proof}